Drugs and Alcohol, the Real Orientation

 Cheap Booze Tends To Mean Worse Hangovers

-Also, older booze (if not stored properly) tends to oxidate and break down to produce extra acetaldehyde, one of the chief byproducts of your body's normal alcohol-metabolizing process, and also one of the causes of hangover effects.
+Also, older booze (if not stored properly) tends to oxidate and break down to produce extra acetaldehyde.
+Acetaldehyde is one of the chief byproducts of your body's normal alcohol-metabolizing process, and also one of the main causes of hangover effects.

 This article gets into the chemistry pretty well: